genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 $ awk '{print $2,$3,$4,$6/$8}' acceptance_ratio.dat
 ```

-Note that the average acceptance ration in this case is quite high,
+Note that the average acceptance ratio in this case is quite high,
-representing that a much larger temperature range can be achieved with 4
+representing that a much larger temperature range can be achieved with fourreplicas.
-replica.
 For consistency and comparison to REMD tutorial, the
 temperature range was kept the same.

 ### 5.2.
 Plot time courses of replica indices and temperatures

 To examine the random walks of each replica in temperature space, we
 analyze time course of the replica indices.
 We need to plot the values
-of the "`ParmIDtoRepID`" lines from `step4.out` for a chosen starting
+of the `ParmIDtoRepID` lines from `step4.out` for a chosen starting
 replica temperature, for example 300 K (first column), versus time.
 Using following commands, we can get replica IDs in each snapshot.

 ```bash
 # change directory